Chart Color Schemes

 Subiaco features high concentrations of lone person households and group households, with a fairly typical median household size

 Family households constitute 56.6% of all households, including 20.8% couples with children, 27.9% couples without children, and 6.8% single parent families.
-Non-family households account for the remaining 43.4%, with lone person households at 39.1% and group households comprising 4.5%.
+Non-family households account for the remaining 43.4%, with lone person households making up 39.1% and group households comprising 4.5%.
 The median household size is 2.1 people, which aligns with the Greater Perth average.

 Frequently Asked Questions - Households